Dog control Public Spaces Protection Order (PSPO)

 A Public Space Protection Order (PSPO) was created by the 2014 Anti-Social Behaviour, Crime and Policing Act to deal with any nuisances or problems in a particular area that affects the local community's quality of life.
 PSPOs impose conditions or restrictions on people using that area.

 The PSPO for dog control came into effect on 27 March 2018 for a period of three years.
-It replaces the four Dog Control Orders which were previously made by the council under the provisions of the Clean Neighbourhoods and Environment Act 2005.
+The order has now been extended for a further period of three years from 27 March 2021.
+It replaces the four Dog Control Orders which were previously made by the council under the provisions of the Clean Neighbourhoods and Environment Act 2005

 A PSPO has the force of law.
 If you ignore it you can face a fixed penalty fine or prosecution.